 For many players, part of their Little League experience is playing in the Little League International Tournament.
 Tournament team players are chosen with the intent that their individual skill can assist with the success of the team.
 To this end, Little League International expects its tournament team managers to respect the decision of the players to make themselves available to the team by ensuring that each child plays a minimum amount in each game.

 Beginning with the 2018 Tournament season, Tournament Rule 9, which fully outlines the mandatory play requirements, has been revised to emphasize and elevate the importance of the player’s experience and provide a better structure for managers to ensure all players meet their mandatory play requirements, and that game officials can support them in those efforts.
 To this end, a manager’s failure/refusal to insert players into the line-up as outlined in the rule shall result in immediate ejection of the manager and removal for the remainder of the International Tournament.

-For the 2021 Tournament season, the definition of an at-bat in reference to Mandatory Play has been revised to state: A player enters the batter’s box with no count and completes that time at bat by being retired, retired as a batter-runner or runner, scores, or the inning or game ends.
+The definition of an at-bat in reference to Mandatory Play is: A player enters the batter’s box with no count and completes that time at bat by being retired, retired as a batter-runner or runner, scores, reaches base safely, or, after reaching base safely the inning or game ends.